simon-norman/acebook-gang-of-four-frontend/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+### Further documentation

+The wiki for the project, which includes information on how the app as a whole (frontend and backend) is structured, can be found in the api github wiki here: https://github.com/acodeguy/acebook-rails-gang-of-four/wiki